fiberinc/handshake/README.md

 You must deploy the project from the root folder, even though the Next.js app folder lives within `app/`.
 The Next.js code needs the `handshake/` folder, which otherwise won't be available.

+You may delete the `docs/` folder or add it to a `.vercelignore` file.

 ### Fix project root and framework preset in Vercel